Bill Good Marketing

 Knowing your potential clients is the foundation of everything that you’ll do.

-If you know your clients well, you’ll be able to create an excellent client experience that gets people raving about your services.
+If you know your clients well, you’ll be able to create a high-quality client experience that gets people raving about your services.

 Fortunately for you, most people stop at the demographics and surface-level information when creating their ideal client profile.
 Let’s say that your target audience is people who are within 10 years of retirement.
 You know where they live, and you have some basic financial information as well, such as their salary range or the average expenses per year.